- Start date: September

 Individual project (MSc only)

 MSc students will take on an individual dissertation on a topic of their own interest.
 The aim of the individual project is to develop your research skills and to combine many of the aspects learned from other modules within a specific topic.
-This'll be achieved by you carrying out work into a particular topic relating to your chosen theme and preparing a dissertation.
+This will be achieved by you carrying out work into a particular topic relating to your chosen theme and preparing a dissertation.

 We have excellent teaching facilities including: